argyleink/ScrollSnapExplainers/css-scroll-start/readme.md

 This effectively will layout and start scroll at the snapped child, thus negating / cancelling this styles effect. `scroll-start` will only work if nothing else has effected the scroll position.

 ### How to resolve multiple `scroll-start-target`'s
-The first in the DOM order will be chosen
+The first in the DOM order will be chosen.

 ### How to resolve `scroll-start` and `scroll-start-target` if both used
-The target child will be used instead of the lengths in `scroll-start`
+The target child will be used instead of the lengths in `scroll-start`.

+### What happens if display is toggled?
+Same behavior that animations follow with [first layout](#first-layout).

+### Scroller inside a scroller?
+Should follow patterns that scroll snap has laid down.

+### RTL/LTR
+Logical properties are offered for length offsets that should be flow relative.
+Furthermore, the `end` and `start` keywords are always logical.

+### Interactions with `place-content`
+TODO

+### What happens if the element moves around or the scroller gets resized?
+Just like scroll-snap, the scroll-start position should track with the scroller, performing relayout and assigning the scroll-start position.
+Note, if the user has interacted with the scroller at all before resize or movement, the start position does not track along anymore.

+### What happens if the position is beyond the scroll area?
+The `scroll-start` position is clamped to the scrollport minimums and maximums.

 <br>